 Other than the high protein fruits and vegetables list, I would like to add there was a time when our meals were not calculated for calories and macronutrients, the quality of grains was high, and food on the plate was considered a blessing in households - I'd like to believe this still holds for a lot of homes across the world.
 But my personal opinion now is that we must be conscious of our protein intake in our daily diets and not just have meals that are not balanced in nutrition.
 It is also a myth that vegans and vegetarians lack protein in their diet; now we know that's incorrect.
 We have a plethora of high-protein vegetables and fruits to include and fulfill our daily protein requirements and live a healthy happy life.
 There are numerous green vegetables high in protein that can be consumed.
 So, figure out which are the best sources of plant protein for you and consciously choose to opt for them!

 For reaping immense health benefits using ayurvedic methods, get Auric ayurvedic drinks delivered to your doorstep.
 There is a wide range of offerings to choose from, such as men's energy, women's wellness, body defense, and more!
 It is common to wonder, what’s the hype of Auric Beverages and why it’s trending all over the Internet.
 Auric is much loved by celebrities due to its health benefits and Ayurvedic inclination.

 Auric Natural Protein Powder is one of the best sources of protein that you can opt for.
 Try it out now and witness amazing things happening!

 Authored by: Padmaja Rai

-About the Author: Padmaja is a healthcare consultant and avid fitness enthusiast.
-She holds a masters' in bio-innovation and rare diseases from University of Pennsylvania.
+About The Author: Padmaja is a healthcare consultant and avid fitness enthusiast.
+She holds a master's in bio-innovation and rare diseases from the University of Pennsylvania.
 She is a firm believer in ancient Indian holistic healing.